Cybersecurity Guidelines for Business Travel

 Don’t Overshare on Social Media

 Don’t put your travel plans all over social media.
-Be careful about how much you share because it can give hackers information that they can use in an attack.
+Be careful about how much you share because it can give hackers information they can use in an attack.
 For example, they might use your absence as an opportune time to send a spear phishing email to someone in your company with instructions on changing your bank info or something like that.

 When You Get Home